 It is fun to do some baking during the holidays.
 If you want to integrate a new quick easy dessert into the mix this year give these Italian Easter cookies a whirl.
 It’s a fun twist (literally) on traditional vanilla cookies.
 Dress up any way you want with a bit of frosting and sprinkles. (affiliate links present)

-We have made many cute Easter desserts over the years, this just adds to the mix.
+We have made many cute desserts over the years, this just adds to the mix.
 Last year we came up with Easter egg bread using frozen dough which was fun (and yummy).
 In preparation for sharing yet another one, this came to mind.

 I had these as a child at a friend’s house and wondered what the significance of the shape was.
 I never found that out but it was still so interesting and delicious that they stayed in my mind even as an adult.
 When it was yucky outside my girls and I got to experimenting.

-Tips when baking cookies; remember that dry ingredients should be mixed and wet separately always or the leavening agents may not work well.
+- Remember that dry ingredients should be mixed and wet separately always or the leavening agents may not work well.

 - Always measure flour properly, that means that you do not scoop it out of the bag or container.
 This mistake will lead to heavy, not fluffy, dense bakery items.
 No good.